KenbonTN/Personal_Portifolio/README.md

 # Portfolio: setup and mobile first

-> This is the mobile first html and css project of the first block in which knowledge of Figma, flexs and basic HTML semants are integrated.
+> This is the mobile first html and css project of the first block in which knowledge of Figma, basic HTML semants, CSS Grid and Flexbox combined are integrated.
 > This project is part of my Microverse exercises, where we learn how to build a personal portifolio starting from mobile version in a professional manners.
 > This is built in a simple, visual , thorough and good looking way.
 > This project require some basic coding understandings like; CSS and HTML.
 > The goal here is to understand how to parse a Figma design to create a UI, to use Flexbox to place elements in the page, to build a personal portfolio site and to use images and backgrounds to enhance the look of the website.
+> It is buil using CSS Grid in the main container that contains all of the cards and Flexbox to lay out an individual card.
+> I didn't implement the detail modal window that requires JavaScript.

 ## Built With